Understanding the dashboard metrics

 When compared to consumption, generation can be broken down into:

-• Matching generation (quantity overlapping with the consumption)
+• Matching supply (quantity overlapping with the consumption)

-• Excess generation (quantity in excess of the consumption)
+• Excess supply (quantity in excess of the consumption)

 Additionally, generation can be split between: